-Orit Shefi is an Associate Professor in the Faculty of Engineering at Bar-Ilan University.
+Orit Shefi is a Professor in the Faculty of Engineering at Bar-Ilan University.
 She is the head of the Neuro-engineering and Regeneration laboratory and a member of the Bar Ilan Institute of Nanotechnologies and Advanced Materials.
 In 2005, she earned her Ph.D. from the Department of Physics at Tel-Aviv University.
 From 2005-2008, she was a postdoctoral fellow at the University of California, San Diego.
 Her research focuses on nanotechnologies for neuronal engineering, 3D platforms for directed neuronal regeneration, magnetic manipulations of cells, and drug delivery tools.

 Interested in our research?

 We welcome exceptional students and postdocs with a background in Engineering, Biology, Chemistry, Physics and/or Material Sciences.

 Please email firstname.lastname@example.org